POWSEIDOM

 • To propose specific recommendations for the design of offshore wind turbines in this region

-• Deployment of a WindCube v2 lidar operating at 4 Hz (acquisition frequency 4 x higher than a commercial lidar of the same type)
+• Deployment of a WindCube v2.1 lidar operating at 4 Hz (acquisition frequency 4x that of a commercial lidar of the same type)

-• Preliminary study of the lidar’s capacity to measure turbulence by comparison with a measuring mast equipped with anemometers
+• Preliminary study of the lidar’s ability to measure turbulence by comparison with a mast equipped with anemometers

-• Characterisation of turbulence in the Gulf of Lion by measuring the lidar deployed on Planier Island
+• Characterisation of turbulence in the Gulf of Lion using measurements from a lidar deployed on the island of Planier

 • Development of a motion compensation algorithm